GoogleCloudPlatform/cloud-data-quality/README.md

 The project uses [dbt](https://www.getdbt.com/) to execute SQL queries against BigQuery.

 To set up `dbt`, you must configure connection profiles to a BigQuery project on GCP using a `profiles.yml` file, specifying the GCP `project` ID, BigQuery `dataset`, BigQuery job `location`, and authentication `method`.
+Within this same config file, you can define different target environment for `dev`, `test`, `prod`, etc... to be passed into CloudDQ's `environment_target` argument.

 We recommend authenticating using `oauth` ([details](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#oauth-via-gcloud)), either 1) with your [application-default](https://google.aip.dev/auth/4110) credentials via `gcloud auth application-default login` ([details]((https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#oauth-via-gcloud))) for Development, or 2) with `impersonate_service_account` ([details](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile#service-account-impersonation)) for Test/Production.

 More information about dbt's `profiles.yml` configuration options for BigQuery can be found at https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile/.

 You can start by copying the template at:
 ```bash